Hearing loss: Epidemiology

 Disability-adjusted life year for hearing loss (adult onset) per 100,000 inhabitants in 2004:

 Globally, hearing loss affects about 10% of the population to some degree.
 It caused moderate to severe disability in 124.2 million people as of 2004 (107.9 million of whom are in low and middle-income countries).
 Of these 65 million acquired the condition during childhood.
 At birth ~3 per 1000 in developed countries and more than 6 per 1000 in developing countries have hearing problems.

 Hearing loss increases with age.
 In those between 20 and 35, the rate of hearing loss is 3% while in those 44 to 55, it is 11% and in those 65 to 85, it is 43%.

 A 2017 report by the World Health Organization estimated the costs of unaddressed hearing loss and the cost-effectiveness of interventions, for the healthcare sector, the education sector, and as broad societal costs.
 Globally, the annual cost of unaddressed hearing loss was estimated to be in the range of $750–790 billion international dollars.

-The International Organization for Standardization (ISO) developed the ISO 1999 standards for the estimation of hearing thresholds and noise-induced hearing impairment.
+The International Organization for Standardization (ISO) developed the ISO 1999 standards for the estimation of hearing thresholds and noise-induced hearing loss.
 They used data from two noise and hearing study databases, one presented by Burns and Robinson (Hearing and Noise in Industry, Her Majesty's Stationery Office, London, 1970) and by Passchier-Vermeer (1968).
 As race are some of the factors that can affect the expected distribution of pure-tone hearing thresholds several other national or regional datasets exist, from Sweden, Norway, South Korea, the United States and Spain.

 In the United States, hearing is one of the health outcomes measured by the National Health and Nutrition Examination Survey (NHANES), a survey research program conducted by the National Center for Health Statistics.
 It examines health and nutritional status of adults and children in the United States.
 Data from the United States in 2011–2012 found that rates of hearing loss have declined among adults aged 20 to 69 years, when compared with the results from an earlier time period (1999–2004).
 It also found that adult hearing loss is associated with increasing age, sex, ethnicity, educational level, and noise exposure.
 Nearly one in four adults had audiometric results suggesting noise-induced hearing loss.
 Almost one in four adults who reported excellent or good hearing had a similar pattern (5.5% on both sides and 18% on one side).
 Among people who reported exposure to loud noise at work, almost one-third had such changes.